across-protocol/frontend/README.md

 E2E_INFURA_ID=
 ```

-To run the tests locally, first make sure to have a local dev sever running:
+To run the tests locally, first make sure to have a local dev server running:

 ```bash
 PORT=3000 yarn dev